Phoenix, AZ Solar Panels

 Key Takeaways

-- Phoenix receives 6.5 peak sun hours daily making it one of the best locations in the US for solar energy production year-round.
+- Phoenix gets 6.5 peak sun hours per day — making it one of the best cities in the country for solar, with average savings of ~$65,000 over 25 years.

 Phoenix Electricity Prices